 First, place newspaper on your work surface to keep it clean and put your leather shoes on top of the newspaper.
-Next, sprinkle baking soda liberally over the inside and on the uppers of your leather shoes.
-Allow the baking soda to sit on and in the shoes for at least a few hours, and then use a vacuum to remove the baking soda.
+Next, sprinkle baking soda liberally over the inside and uppers of your soiled leather shoes.
+Finally, allow the baking soda to sit on and in the shoes for at least two hours and then vacuum to remove all the baking soda.
 You can follow this process with a vinegar cleaning.